svikashk/docs/help/comments.md

 has_children: false
 parent: Working with Teams
 title: Comments and Conversations
-desc: Start collaborating on projects with your team in Zepel.
+description: Start collaborating on projects with your team in Zepel.
 Comment, mention people, and share files within your conversation.
 permalink: help/working-with-teams/comments/
 ---
 # Have contextual conversations with team members